Part I: AFTERMATH

 But she was there.

-Night had already set in when the dark silhouette silently moved.
+Night had already set in when the silhouette silently moved.
 She had been staring straight into the distance with an unwavering look.
 Behind her lay a long and dark road; twisted and full of evil.
 Around her, a foreboding silence descended like the shadows.
 Ahead of her lay a path, heading off into the uncertain distance.
-Artificial light from a streetlamp glowed on the sidewalk; a circle of light that acted as a haven from the shadows that threatened to enclose.
-Finally, as the faint memories of the day retreated along with the light, the figure took a moment to survey the town around her and took a deep breath; relishing the cool air.
+Artificial light from a streetlamp glowed on the sidewalk - a circle of light that acted as a haven from the shadows that threatened to enclose.
+Finally, as the faint memories of the day retreated along with the light, the figure took a moment to survey the town around her and took a deep breath.

 It was time.

-The figure toiled onwards despite the emotional trauma.
+Despite the emotional trauma and consequent excruciating pain, the figure toiled onwards.
 Not because life went on, but because life had an end.
 And she didn't know if she was willing to accept that.

 This was her world; one of darkness and despair.
 For as long as she could remember, she had been fighting, but could not always remember what it was that she was fighting for.
 She had lost sight of her humanity long ago.
 Now, her eyes were only peeled to the blackness of night; her heart heavy with a promise she had made to a special friend long ago.
 This was the destiny fate had laid out for her; a world of emotions and happiness no longer existed in her.

 "Akemi-san?
 Can you hear me?"